Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 - Takes up more space than other boards

-The Metolius Wood Grips II hangboard ($79) is one of the most affordable wood boards on the market.
-While wood boards usually come with a retail price of $100+, this board is approachable for the climber seeking to explore hangboarding on a tighter budget.
+The Metolius Wood Grips II hangboard ($80) is one of the most affordable wood boards on the market.
+While wood boards usually come with a retail price of $100 or more, this board is approachable for the climber seeking to explore hangboarding on a tighter budget.

 With plenty of jugs and large edges for beginner and intermediate climbers to utilize, this board features a streamlined, symmetrical one-piece design.
 The top row features a pair of large jugs and two moderate-angle slopers.